ObsidianToAnki/Obsidian_to_Anki/tests/defaults/test_vault_suites/ignore_setting/scan_dir/ignored_by_setting_ignored/not_supposed_to_be_scanned.md

 <!-- NOT A CARD BECAUSE ITS IGNORED -->
 START
 Basic
 Front: This is a test with Front specified.
+Parent dir is ignored.
 Back: Test successful!
 Tags: Testing 2
 END